Hamiltonian

 Arguments

-lattice::SchwingerLattice: Schwinger model lattice.
+lattice::Lattice: Schwinger model lattice.

 Arguments

-lattice::SchwingerLattice: Schwinger model lattice.
+lattice::Lattice: Schwinger model lattice.

 Arguments

-lattice::SchwingerLattice: Schwinger model lattice.
+lattice::Lattice: Schwinger model lattice.

 Arguments

-lattice::SchwingerLattice: Schwinger model lattice.
+lattice::Lattice: Schwinger model lattice.

 Arguments

-lattice::SchwingerLattice: Schwinger model lattice.
+lattice::Lattice: Schwinger model lattice.

-Matrix product operator
+Matrix product operators

 using Schwinger

-lat = SchwingerLattice{10,1}(periodic = true);
+lat = Lattice(10; F = 1);

 Computes the MPO Hamiltonian for the Schwinger model.